xiix0/scam/README.md

-You will be divorced within a year.
+You are sick, twisted and perverted.
+I like that in a person.